ErynRidings/Harry-Potter-A-Sorting-Quest/project roadmap.md

 5) Add comments to base code and evaluate base code - accomplished
 6) change the greeting within the code - acomplished
 7) Remake all questions in code - accomplished
-8) Test code -
+8) Test code - accomplished
-9) Fix any issues that arise in the code after testing -
+9) Fix any issues that arise in the code after testing - accomplished
-10) Update code in Github -
+10) Update code in Github - accomplished
 11) Create powerpoint -